team4909/bionics-docs/content/guides/laser-cutter-intro/_index.md

 ### Preparing the file

 The laser will Cut any line that is exactly .001" wide, all others are engraved.
+These stes are done using a vector editing software called [Inkscape](https://inkscape.org/) which is free software.

 {{% notice warning %}}
 Thick lines will be etched or engraved (it will use the "raster" settings on the laser).
 If you make a line 0.001 inches thick it will be cut out (it will use the "vector" settings on laser).